roysc/cosmos-sdk/x/accounts/README.md

 #### AnteHandler in the SDK

-The Cosmos SDK utilizes an `AnteHandler` to verify transaction (TX) integrity.
+The Cosmos SDK utilizes an `AnteHandler` to verify transaction integrity.
 Its primary function is to ensure that the messages within a transaction are correctly signed by the purported sender.

 #### Authentication Flow for x/accounts Module